THIRU-1074/custom-Http-Server/README.md

     - Can handle multiple Clients concurrently
     - Can receive multiple Requests when the Request handling and Responding is on Progress.
     - The responding order is maintained with Response queueing ensuring consistency accross important db Transactions.

+- 💡The framework has url Routers to isolate the API endpoints, it also allows divide and conquer in design and teams to work on developing different Routers and combine them for a specific domain.

 -  A simple Attendance Application has been made with Jolt (ie the framework) to demonstrate the working.